 Prior approval is required as there are limited opportunities per year.
-Contact the course director if interested with a short (few sentences) description explaining why you are interested in the rotation, what you hope to learn, and how the elective will benefit your education.
+Dates for this course for the 2021-22 academic year are not yet set.
+Contact the course director if interested with a short (few sentences) description explaining why you are interested in the rotation, what you hope to learn, when you are available for the rotation, and how the elective will benefit your education.
 Once approved by department, submit add/drop request to OMSA.
 Recommended for students interested in family planning training and considering OB/GYN residency.